jmcalalang/f5-tls-automation/code/letsencrypt/letsencrypt.rst

 Steps of the Role:
 ==================

+1. Checks if certificate already exists in certificate folder.
+If exists skip subsequent certificate creation steps.

-1. Create a subdirectory on the ansible host to run and store letsencrypt environment
+2. Create a subdirectory on the ansible host to run and store letsencrypt environment

    - default directory is the ``{{playbook_dir}}/F5letsencrypt``
    - This directory can be changed via variable.

-2. Create letsencrypt account ID
+3. Create letsencrypt account ID

    - there is a variable that forces the role to create a new Account ID if desired

-3. Create TLS Certificate signing request
+4. Create TLS Certificate signing request

    - the csr is stored in the csr subfolder

-4. Send API call to Letsencrypt to initiate domain name ownership verification
+5. Send API call to Letsencrypt to initiate domain name ownership verification

    - this role uses DNS as verification method.
    - per default it is send to Letsencrypt staging envionment, but a variable will instruct it to send it to Letsencrypt production environment.

-5. Create/modify acme-challenge value into F5 Cloudservices primary DNS entry for existing zone record
+6. Create/modify acme-challenge value into F5 Cloudservices primary DNS entry for existing zone record

    - uses an exisiting F5 Cloudservices account with subscription to primary DNS
    - the zone record for the domain name has to exist and be activated prior before the role is run
    - creates or modifies the _acme-challenge dns prefix entry for Letsencrypt verification

-6. Send API call to Letsencrypt to finish domain name ownership verification and download certificate and fullchain certificate
+7. Send API call to Letsencrypt to finish domain name ownership verification and download certificate and fullchain certificate

    - finishes letsencrypt verification and download certificate, CA certificate and fullchain certificate into the certs subfolder

-7. Upload certificate and key into BIG-IP
+8. Upload certificate and key into BIG-IP

+   - skip this step if ``send_to_bigip`` does not have the value ``on``
    - login credentials with admin rights must be provides

-8. Create Client SSL profile in BIG-IP and use uploaded key, certificate and CA
+9. Create Client SSL profile in BIG-IP and use uploaded key, certificate and CA

-   - installs key, cert and CA cert into BIG-IP and creates a new SSL profile with the cert/key partition
+   - installs key, cert and CA cert into BIG-IP and creates a new SSL profile with the cert/key/CAchain

 Variables required for the role:
 ================================